vuquocan1987/QuizzApiWiki/restful-api-implementation.md

 </summary>

 <bloquote>
 A list of all implemented resources.
-Consider that not all resources that you have designed must be implemented.&nbsp; The minimum requirements are summarized in the Minimum requirements section from the Project work assignment. <em>You can use a table similar to the one you used to explain the uniform interface. <em>Do not forget to include in the <a href="doc/README.md">README.md</a> file which is the path to access to your application remotely.</em>
+Consider that you do not need to implement every resource you initially planned. &nbsp; The minimum requirements are summarized in the Minimum requirements section from the Project work assignment. <em>Do not forget to include in the <a href="doc/README.md">README.md</a> file which is the path to access to your application remotely.</em>

 </bloquote>